theDanielTo/UNO-Materielle/README.md

-# Mint-Bean-Hackathon
+# Mint-Bean-Hackathon (Aug 24, 2021 - Aug 31, 2021)
-#### UNO is back with a new look and feel!
+### UNO is back with a new look and feel!
 Delivering a responsive and an appealing aesthetic using React.js and Material UI, and with the addition of Socket.io, you can play with other players online!

 Collab project with
 * [Brian Bozigian](https://github.com/BrianBozi)
 * [Michael Aguilar](https://github.com/Michael-M-Aguilar)
 * [Daniel To](https://github.com/theDanielTo)

-### Our group project for Mint Bean
-### Aug 24, 2021 - Aug 31, 2021

 ## Live Demo